MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Get-Error.md

 ## INPUTS

-Input supports any PSObject, but results will vary unless an ErrorRecord or Exception object are supplied.
+Supports input from any PSObject, but results will vary unless an ErrorRecord or Exception object are supplied.

 ### Pipeline input